Diamond Jubilee Jigsaw confirmed as world record

 It accidentally collapsed, days after being completed in April.

-A statement from Guinness World Records confirmed Mr Evans had set a new record for "Largest jigsaw puzzle - hand cut (most pieces)".'Missing piece'
+A statement from Guinness World Records confirmed Mr Evans had set a new record for "Largest jigsaw puzzle - hand cut (most pieces)".

 Mr Evans said he was "ecstatic and elated" to receive confirmation of the record.